 Yesterday I spent the better part of the day searching for Alberta’s snowy owls.
 I’d been invited to join a photography friend who has an abiding love of nature and all things related to photography.
 The plan was to meet in northern Calgary and head east into the prairies.
 It wasn’t any more detailed than that.

-I learned a lot about the snowy owl yesterday.
+I sure learned a lot about snowy owls.

 The snowy owl loves the prairies – and in particular man-made structures like telephone poles, irrigation structures, fence posts… you get the idea.
 And because they blend into the snow and fields and can only be identified as a lump – and that’s if you’re lucky, the easiest way to find them is to drive the back roads checking out telephone poles for unusual forms.
 That’s how we spotted three of them.
 The other was on an irrigation structure and I wouldn’t have noticed it unless I’d had snowy owl spotting experience.